CUNY-CL/yoyodyne/README.md

 ## Related projects

--   [Maxwell](https://github.com/CUNY-CL/maxwell) is used to learn a stochastic edit distance model for the neural transducer.
+-   [Maxwell](https://github.com/CUNY-CL/maxwell) is used to learn a stochastic edit distance model for the transducer models.
 -   [Yoyodyne Pretrained](https://github.com/CUNY-CL/yoyodyne-pretrained)
     provides a similar interface but uses large pre-trained models to initialize the encoder and decoder modules.